crdx/dotman/README.md

 # dotman

-dotman is a dotfile manager for those who
+dotman is a dotfile manager for those who...

-- like to store their dotfiles in a git repository
+- like to store their dotfiles in a git repository.
-- like to deploy their dotfiles to many remote machines
+- like to deploy their dotfiles to many remote machines.
-- like to be able to simply deploy a minimal-dependency shell script
+- like to be able to simply deploy a minimal-dependency shell script.
-- don't want a dependency on automation tools and would rather deploy via ssh
+- don't want a dependency on automation tools and would rather deploy via ssh.
-- don't want to have to write any significant amount of shell script if avoidable
+- don't want to have to write any significant amount of shell script if avoidable.
-- enjoy configuring tools using ruby DSLs
+- enjoy configuring tools using ruby DSLs.

 ## Installation